The Common Program of the People's Republic of China 1949-1954

 In 100 million old rubbles

-Chen (2015) concludes in the summer of 1951 the Korea war comes to a stalemate along the 38th Parallel "In the defensive stage of the Korean War, the PLA underwent huge changes in equipment, personnel, doctrine, and in its interactions with the outside world.
-These changes not only enabled the PLA to hold the front until the armistice, but also transformed it from an inward looking Civil War victor to a more internationalised, outward looking Cold War guard equipped with modern weapons from the Soviet bloc, modelling itself on the Soviet military, and defending the Cold War front in East Asia."
+By the summer of 1951, the Korean War had reached a stalemate along the 38th Parallel.
+During the defensive phase of the war, the PLA underwent significant transformations in equipment, personnel, doctrine, and its interactions with the outside world.
+These changes not only allowed the PLA to maintain its position until the armistice but also shifted it from being an inward-focused Civil War victor to an internationalized force, equipped with 'modern' Soviet bloc weapons, modeled after the Soviet military, and serving as a Cold War defender in East Asia.

 In 1949, the PLA started with the construction of its own air force (PLAAF) and navy (PLAN).
 The base for both of these organizations is the legacy of the PLA.
 Commander Liu Yalou wrote in 1951 "The PLAAF must oppose two erroneous tendencies.
 The first tendency is to believe the PLAAF is a new service that can disregard the legacy of the Army.
 The second tendency is to be complacent with just some of the Army’s experience.
 Both of these tendencies are wrong and will impede development.”… “the Air Force will be developed on the basis of the Army."

-March 17, 1949, two Soviet-trained aviation pioneers: Chang Qiankun becomes the commander and Wang Bi the political commissar of the newly formed PLAAF.
-Their mission is to expand the air force with as many GMD airplanes as possible and to persuade GMD personnel to work for the PLA.
-"In the period 1946–49, the number of Communist Chinese military aircraft fluctuated widely owing to war losses, captures and defections by Guomindang pilots.
-By the end of the war there were fewer than 200 aircraft left.
-According to official Chinese accounts, the new regime in Beijing in late 1949 could lay claim to approximately 159 foreign aircraft—US, British, and Japanese—including P-47 and P-51 fighters, Japanese ‘Oscar’ fighters, B-24 and B-25 bombers, as well as transports and trainer aircraft, although many of these aircraft were not operational.42 In addition, the PLA was able to capture from the retreating Guomindang some 1278 aircraft engines and more than 40 000 tonnes of aviation equipment and supplies, nearly all of which was of foreign origin.43" The leadership of the PLA faced immediate challenges concerning aviation equipment.
+March 17, 1949, two Soviet-trained aviation pioneers: Chang Qiankun became the commander and Wang Bi the political commissar of the newly formed PLAAF.
+Their mission was to expand the air force with as many GMD airplanes as possible and to persuade GMD personnel to work for the PLA.
+Between 1946 and 1949, the number of Communist Chinese military aircraft fluctuated significantly due to war losses, captures, and defections by Guomindang pilots.
+By the end of the war, fewer than 200 aircraft remained.
+According to official Chinese accounts, the new regime in Beijing in late 1949 had around 159 foreign aircraft—mainly US, British, and Japanese models—including P-47 and P-51 fighters, Japanese ‘Oscar’ fighters, B-24 and B-25 bombers, as well as transport and trainer aircraft, though many were not operational.
+Additionally, the PLA captured approximately 1,278 aircraft engines and over 40,000 tonnes of aviation equipment and supplies from the retreating Guomindang.
+The leadership of the PLA faced immediate challenges concerning aviation equipment.
 The equipment left behind by previous forces was predominantly of foreign origin, with very few domestically manufactured items.
 This included not only aircraft but also essential ground facilities such as airfields, hangars, factories, repair depots, and fuel dumps, which had a significant influence from foreign engineering practices.

 The assortment of aviation equipment was so varied and incongruous that it was unfeasible to utilize it as a solid foundation for establishing a new air force or developing a self-sustaining aviation industry.
 Even if the issue of communism had not strained relationships with foreign suppliers, the sheer disparity in equipment would have posed insurmountable obstacles.
 Even before the establishment of the PLAAF, discussions were held in Moscow to pursue the development of a standardized and modern air force, along with the indigenous capability to manufacture aircraft.